krabique/project-management-app/README.md

 single app - with files in a cloud, wiki pages on markdown, and, of course, discussions (nothing, but a little drama).
 Auto-updates and proper authorizations included.

-## Technology
+## Technology overview

 This app is built with ruby 2.4.1, rails 5.0.3 and utilizes Bootstrap 4 with FontAwesome icons for the web pages.
 The layout is *almost* fully compatible with any screen size.
 Ajax and ActionCable are used for seamless changes on the pages, with a bit of CoffeeScript and jQuery applied to it.
+MySQL stands for database.

 Some of the gems that were used: